vonchristian/coop_balance/README.md

 Programs and program subscription of member

-This is the idea that Coop Catalyst was built on – that cooperatives should have easy, centralized access to information about their members and that it shouldn’t be so hard for them to use that information to improve the relationship and increase engagement of members.
+This is the idea that Coop Catalyst was built on – that cooperatives should have easy, centralized access to information about their members and that it shouldn’t be so hard for them to use that information to improve the relationship and improve the services for their members.

 background job kaltas payment of program from members who subscribed